Los Angeles Child Support Attorney

 Negotiating Child Support Agreements in California

 One of the most amicable ways to create a child support agreement is through negotiation.
-While the topics of divorce and support aren't peace inducing, the emotional processes behind them would become easier if communication from both sides was respected.
+While the topics of divorce and support are not peace-inducing, the emotional processes behind them become easier if communication from both sides is respected.
 The children will also benefit from it both emotionally and psychologically.
-The main components of negotiation include amount, frequency, and duration of payments.
-If you are seeking the services of an attorney for child support, we can help move this negotiation process along.
+The main components of negotiation include the amount, frequency, and duration of payments.
+If you are seeking the services of a Los Angeles child support lawyer, we can help move this negotiation process along.

 Steps to Modify Child Support in California